-This is a pedestrian friendly precinct, with front entrances on Banksia and Oriel Road, supported by secondary entrances on the north-south pedestrian walk.
-Car parking is consolidated in half or full basements beneath the buildings, with access only from rear access lanes.
+This precinct will be pedestrian friendly, with front entrances facing Banksia Street and Oriel Road, supported by secondary entrances to the east.
+Consolidated car parking in half or full basements beneath buildings is preferred, with access limited to rear lanes to reduce the presence of cars within the precinct.